-- can provide reasonable assistance - must exercise their professional responsibility in ensuring that evidence submitted by candidates is their own work - must retain candidates' work between assessment sessions - may give advice on the selection of an item to generate suitable evidence, eg it is appropriate to remind candidates that their proposal from this assignment must allow them to demonstrate the skills required for the 'assignment - practical' - may give candidates information on the range of materials that the centre can supply
+- can provide reasonable assistance - must exercise your professional responsibility to ensure that evidence submitted by candidates is their own work - must retain the candidate's work between assessment sessions - can give advice on selecting an item to generate suitable evidence, for example it is appropriate to remind candidates that their proposal from this assignment must allow them to demonstrate the skills required for the 'assignment - practical' - can give candidates information on the range of materials that the centre can supply

-Teachers and lecturers must not provide candidates with:
+You must not provide candidates with:

-- any other additional information for the task, eg specification points - a structured layout for the folio, eg a pro forma with headings and/or descriptions of sections - an exemplar response similar to the task being undertaken - alternative ideas or solutions to encourage or enhance exploration - specific advice, including any advice that would allow candidates to gain marks for work which is not their own, such as: - advice on which idea-generation technique(s) to use - starting points for ideas - sketches - suggestions on presenting evidence - specific information on manufacturing
+- any other additional information for the task, for example specification points - a structured layout for the folio, for example a pro forma with headings and/or descriptions of sections - an exemplar response similar to the task - alternative ideas or solutions to encourage or enhance exploration - specific advice, including any advice that would allow candidates to gain marks for work that is not their own, such as: - advice on which idea-generation technique(s) to use - starting points for ideas - sketches - suggestions on presenting evidence - specific information on manufacturing

 The assignment must be carried out without interruption by periods of learning and teaching.
-It is reasonable for a teacher or lecturer to ask candidates to re-read the brief and/or their specification, giving them the opportunity to progress without providing them with specific information.
+It is reasonable for you to ask candidates to re-read the brief and/or their specification, giving them the opportunity to progress without providing them with specific information.

 Candidates may be faced with more than one possible solution to a problem.
-The teacher or lecturer could offer candidates the opportunity to discuss the pros and cons of each option available, and then ask them to decide on a solution based on the discussion.
-In this way, the teacher or lecturer is not telling candidates what to do but is facilitating them to work towards an appropriate choice.
+You could offer candidates the opportunity to discuss the pros and cons of each option available, and then ask them to decide on a solution based on the discussion.
+In this way, you are not telling candidates what to do but helping them work towards an appropriate choice.